odinuv/web/en/apv/walkthrough/backend-select/index.md

 {% include /en/apv/walkthrough/backend-select/persons-list-2.php %}
 {% endhighlight %}

-Perhaps you got the idea that I could've added the `required` attribute to the keyword form control to prevent the form from being submitted empty and simplify the PHP script.
+Perhaps you have got the idea that I could have added the `required` attribute to the keyword form control to prevent the form from being submitted empty and could have simplified the PHP script.
 Yes, we can do that, but it won't simplify the PHP script, because the validation in form is only on the client side (web browser) and is [unreliable](todo).